 Q: Did your children settle in easily?

-A: Not very easily, they miss certain things about home such as going shopping ALL of the time but they are now adjusting quite nicely.
+A: Not very easily, they miss certain things about home, such as going shopping ALL the time, but they are now adjusting quite nicely.

 Q: What are the schools like, any particular suggestions?

 A: As I have found out, the education here is not the best and public schools are riddled with drugs and alcohol abuse.
 School by far has been our biggest battle; we put our kids in a liberal arts school, and they fell behind because the education was redundant.
 Our kids sat in school until 4:20pm each day and learned virtually nothing but bad behaviour.
 Expats must consider education before they come to Chile.
 A private school is usually the best option, but it is expensive and there is no guarantee on the actual “learning” side of it.

 Q: How would you rate the healthcare in Chile?